 The hardest moment hit me not when mba Sri left my house, but when I left hers.
 Every 2 to 3 years, my family and I went to hometown (mba Sri’s house) to celebrate Idul Fitri (Muslim holiday).
-We stayed there around one week.
+We stayed there for around one week.
 When it was time to say goodbye, I just couldn’t hold my tears.
 It was so hard to go home knowing mba Sri was not with me anymore.
 I cried along the way; on the minibus, on the train, even arrived at home already.
 But, I hid it from all family members as I was afraid they would scold me, not understand me.

-Years ago, I attended a training from my former organization which has a focus on child’s rights fulfillment.
+Years ago, I attended training from my former organization which had a focus on child’s rights fulfillment.
 The topic was interesting: Attachment.
-Facilitator said that childhood is a golden age for child development (physical, socio-emotional, etc).
+The facilitator said that childhood is a golden age for child development (physical, socio-emotional, etc).
 This is a crucial time where attachment between a child and caregiver is engaged.
-Caregiver is typically mother, but the context is actually wider.
+The caregiver is typically the mother, but the real context is actually wider.
 It can be a father, grandmother, grandfather, aunt, uncle, or anybody who takes care of the child.

 “Attachment is one specific and circumscribed aspect of the relationship between a child and caregiver that is involved with making the child safe, secure, and protected.”*

 Now I understand why I felt so attached to mba Sri.
-She takes care of me just like a mother does to her child.
+She took care of me just like every mother does of her child.

 My current office had a long holiday on Christmas.
 Plus a few days off, I had two weeks to be spent.
 I’ve listed several popular destinations I would totally love to visit.
 Guess where I finally go?
 Mba Sri’s house.
-At that time, I fully understood that I had sufficient time, budget and energy.
-Three main sources that can take me anywhere I want to.
+At that time, I fully understood that I had sufficient time, budget, and energy.
+Three main sources that could take me anywhere I want to.
 I then took a moment to think.
 Because I had complete sources, I thought it would be great to visit some people out there who truly loved me, to appreciate all kindness they have done to me.